 We may all be stuck at home, but that doesn’t mean we can’t innovate and connect, so this year we have decided to mark IDAHOBIT via a podcast series.

 Partnering with Switchboard, who are peer-driven support service provider to LGBTQIA+ people and their families, the four podcasts feature LGBTIQA+ people working in Victoria's transport and infrastructure industry.

-The podcasts will go live on this page from Friday 15 May and be available until next year's IDAHOBIT event.
+The podcasts are live on this page from Friday 15 May and are available until next year's IDAHOBIT event.
 No registration required - simply access the podcasts using the links below.

 Through 15-minute podcasts, we explore social isolation, anxiety and maintaining general health and wellbeing as common issues facing LGBTIQA+ people in the transport and infrastructure industry.